How to edge a lawn – 6 professional steps for an elegant, flawless finish

-Edging a lawn is an easy but effective way of shaping your plot.
+Edging a lawn is an easy and effective way of shaping your plot.
 A simple and therapeutic task, the results can hugely transform the look of your outside space and enable you to create borders, patios and paths with a smart, professional finish.
 It can also make ongoing maintenance and jobs such as weeding and mulching borders easier and quicker to do.

-Whether you are starting from scratch cutting borders from a lawn, redesigning existing ones or just smartening up lawn edging already in place, there are a few reasons why it's worth spending the time getting it right.
+Whether you are starting from scratch cutting borders from a lawn, redesigning existing ones or just smartening up your lawn edging ideas already in place, there are a few reasons why it's worth spending the time getting it right.

 (Image credit: Charlotte Rowe)